 Dentist offers safe and aesthetic fillings with composite services in Wrentham, MA

 Patients in Wrentham, MA who are diagnosed with cavities are often concerned about the use of safe and effective fillings.
 At Advanced Dental Practices, we focus on biological dentistry and avoid the use of traditional materials used in fillings such as metal or silver amalgam.
 Many dentists today still utilize silver amalgam fillings, even though studies continue to show that these fillings can contribute to mercury toxicity.
-Instead, at our practice, Dr. Ross Palioca uses safe and aesthetic composite resin fillings.
+Instead, at our practice, Dr. Rawat uses safe and aesthetic composite resin fillings.

 What is composite resin?

 Composite resin is a BPA free filling that is composed of a special type of plastic.
 Instead of using silver amalgam fillings, which are formulated with approximately 50 percent mercury, we use composite resin fillings as an alternative.
 These fillings are:

 - Better for keeping bacteria out of the tooth

 Composite resin does not expand and contract with temperature changes to the extent silver amalgam fillings can, ensuring that bacteria cannot leak into the tooth and cause further damage.
 Dr. Rawat finds that composite resin also blends in seamlessly with the smile, and fillings are not noticeable to others.
 Additionally, since these fillings are not comprised of mercury, they are much safer to use in the mouth than silver amalgam fillings.